Important tax dates for 2026

 Deadline to pay interest on income-splitting prescribed rate loans to avoid income attribution.

-Deadline to contribute to your RRSP and be able to claim a deduction for the 2023 tax year (including Home Buyers' Plan/Lifelong Plan repayments).
+Deadline to contribute to your RRSP and be able to claim a deduction for the 2025 tax year (including Home Buyers’ Plan/Lifelong Learning Plan repayments).

 March 15*